DevExpress/devextreme-documentation/concepts/80 Troubleshooting/10 Date String Handling Issues/05 Supported Formats, Exceptions, and Settings.md

 ### Set the format manually

 If the component's initial data source is empty, you have to manually specify the expected data string format.
-Otherwise, DevExtreme cannot handle date strings that users input.
+Otherwise, DevExtreme cannot handle user-specified date strings.

 Specify an ISO 8601 format with the **dateSerializationFormat** property.
 This property is compatible with all DevExtreme components that allow users to input date values: